sonduss/SajaRampUpAuto/README.md

 ## Features

-- **Automated Login**: You can automate 3 TestCases  of performing in Login Process
+- **Automated Login**: You can automate 3 TestCases  of performing in the Login Process
-1. Validate when user login with correct inductors
+1. Validate when the user login with the correct inductors
-2. Validate when user login with Incorrect inductors
+2. Validate when the user login with Incorrect inductors
-3. Validate the Responsble time for login Process
+3. Validate the Responsible time for the login Process

-- **Interaction with Login**: The project provides TestCases for login Process , such as Enter Email and Password and then Click on login Button
+- **Interaction with Login**: The project provides TestCases for the login Process, such as Enter Email and Password and then Click on the Login Button

 - **Customization**: Easily customize and extend the automation script to suit your specific testing or automation needs.